melting-cheese/On-the-Spectrum/question.md

 Treating my partner with little or no respect during sex/BDSM arouses me.
 ## 85
 I love seeing the fear in my partner's eyes when they know I'm going to inflict pain on them.
+## 89
+If part of my sexual desires are not fulfilled with my partner, I would want to see other people to fill the gaps.
 ## 91
 ## 93
 I would like to be completely tied up during sex/BDSM.